Follow

 Richard

-You can use the “Copy as table” feature in Snipping Tool to transform images of data into actual tables.
+You can use Snipping Tool’s “Copy as table” feature to transform screenshots of data into editable tables.

-Snipping Tool is a handy built-in Windows application that captures screenshots of your screen.
-The “Copy as table” function, introduced in Snipping Tool app version 11.2409.22.0, allows you to directly extract tabular data from these captured images.
+Snipping Tool is a built-in Windows application that captures images of your screen.
+Its “Copy as table” functionality, introduced in version 11.2409.22.0, extracts data organized in rows and columns directly from these screenshots.

 How to capture a screenshot as a table